SathwikLokam/TempEnvForDev/README.md

 3. **Open Projects in Editors**:
    - Automatically open newly created project files in the user's preferred code editor (VSCode, Sublime, etc.).

-4. **Customizable Templates**:
-   - Use predefined templates for Python, Django, Node.js, and other frameworks to quickly scaffold projects with a specific structure.

-5. **Cross-Platform Compatibility**:
-   - The tool is compatible with Windows, Linux, and MacOS platforms.

 ---